-Fig. 1 New arrangement of dish-Stirling system
+Fig. 1 New layout scheme of dish-Stirling system

-In the proposed arrangement, Stirling engines can be connected in different connection types, and their performance is relative with their connection types.
+In the proposed scheme, Stirling engines can be connected in different connection types, and their performance is relative with their connection types according to their arrangement.
 However, the literature review indicates that the analysis of arrangements of Stirling engines, classification and performance of the SEA, has not been reported till now.
 In this regard, this paper investigated the connection types of SEA and its influence on SEA performance.
 According to Organ's theory [23], one equivalent analytical Stirling engine model always exists for different types (α type, β type and γ type) of engines.
 To find out the influence of connection type of SEA and to avoid falling into the problem of developing specific Stirling engine model, a Stirling engine model based on some assumptions and simplifications was developed.
 This model was evaluated using experimental data of the General Motor GPU-3 Stirling engine prototype.
 Imperfect regeneration and some irreversibilities were considered.
 Heat transfer analysis of Stirling engine with heating and cooling fluids was also included.
 SEA models of different connection types were built depending on the engine model.
 Impacts of different parameters on the performance of these models were analyzed.

 2. Connection types of SEA